12 Long- And Short-Term Effects Of Child Abuse And Neglect

 Teenagers may start to engage in unsafe sex or start misusing substances as a result of abuse or neglect from loved ones.
 They may also start fights in school or bully others.

-Possible signs of mistreatment in children
+Possible signs of emotional, physical, psychological mistreatment and trauma in children

 Many people abused as children feel afraid to tell someone about the situation.
 This may stem from shame or confusion.
 It could also occur if the abuser is a parent or trusted adult.
 That’s why it can be so important to remain aware and alert for signs of child abuse in anyone under your care.